 I had become utterly consumed by ruminations of negative things I had done in my past, and negative they were, but I was quite literally killing myself over them.
 I became engulfed by the thought that those around me would be better off if I had never existed.
 I desperately wanted to die but felt that taking my own life would be an unthinkable cruelty to my family, so instead, I prayed for a natural disaster or a terrible accident to absolve me guilt-free.
 I’d sit in the back of a cab and silently hope that a bus would make the experience quick and spare the driver.
 I googled ways to make it look like an accident, and I lingered in the pills section of corner markets.
 To put it bluntly, I was severely mentally ill and didn’t know it.

 However, in New York, I had accidentally immersed myself in an ecosystem that noticed my absence and I found myself unable to slip away unobscured.
 A friend encouraged me to visit a therapist.
-I did, and this therapist told me I had a form of bipolar disorder.
+I did, and this therapist told me I was having a depressive episode.
+I was a “high functioning” manic-depressive.
 I began seeing her three times a week.

 I had long dreaded a diagnosis but found instead that labelling the nebulous murkiness inside gave me a sense of clarifying agency.
 Near the end of my time in the city, my life slowly regained functionality.
 My therapist asked me why I’d moved to New York, and I told her that I liked the theatre and Simon and Garfunkel, and it seemed like a good idea.
 She told me Paul Simon was in town, and at her urging, I bought myself a ticket to his concert.